-When it comes to managing asthma, it’s important to pay attention to the relative humidity in the air.
-Even in the humid climate of Benton, Louisiana, you can ensure your home is comfortable by controlling your indoor humidity.
+When it comes to managing asthma, it’s important to pay attention to indoor air quality.
+Even in the humid climate of north Louisiana, you can ensure your home is comfortable by controlling your indoor purity and humidity.

 How Humidity Affects Asthma